All Products

 Elastic Compute Service:Install the virtio driver

-Only custom images whose operating system kernels support the virtio driver can be imported to Alibaba Cloud Elastic Compute Service (ECS) and then be used to create ECS instances that can start.
-When you create a custom image based on the data of a source server or import a custom image, make sure that the virtio driver is installed in the image and added to a temporary file system.
-If the virtio driver is not installed, install the driver.
+You can import only custom images whose operating system kernels support the virtio driver to Alibaba Cloud Elastic Compute Service (ECS) and then use the image to create ECS instances that can start.
+When you create a custom image based on a source server or import a custom image, make sure that the virtio driver is installed in the image and added to a temporary file system.

-Run the following command to check whether the operating system kernel of your source server supports the virtio driver, and determine whether to install the virtio driver for the custom image or whether to add the driver to a temporary file system.
+1. Run the following command to check whether the operating system kernel of your source server supports the virtio driver.
+This helps you determine whether to install the virtio driver for the custom image or add the driver to a temporary file system.

 grep -i virtio /boot/config-$(uname -r)